wfaler/jail/README.md

 - `/dev` - Device files
 - `/tmp` - Temporary files (isolated)
 - `/workspace` - Your workspace directory (read-write)

+### Docker Support
+- Docker socket (auto-detected from `DOCKER_HOST` or standard locations)
+- Allows running Docker commands inside jail
+- Requires Docker to be installed and running on the host

 ### Custom Directories
 Any paths listed in `.jail` file (read-only by default)